aligent/workflows/README.md

 The CST (Confidentiality and Security Team) reporting feature can be configured in two ways:

 1. **Workspace-level configuration (recommended):**
-   - Set `CST_ENDPOINT` as a repository/organization variable
+   - Set `CST_ENDPOINT` as a repository/organization variable (base URL, e.g., `https://package.report.aligent.consulting`)
+   - Set `CST_PROJECT_KEY` as a repository/organization variable (your project identifier)
    - Set `cst-reporting-token` as a repository/organization secret
    - The workflow will automatically use these when available

 2. **Input overrides (optional):**
-   - Use `cst-endpoint` input to override the workspace variable
+   - Use `cst-endpoint` input to override the workspace variable (base URL)
+   - Use `cst-project-key` input to override the workspace variable (project identifier)
    - Use `cst-reporting-key` input to override the workspace secret
    - Useful for testing or special deployments

+The workflow constructs the full CST URL as: `{endpoint}/{project-key}/adobe-commerce`

-CST reporting only runs when both endpoint and key are configured.
-If either is missing, the step is skipped with an informational message.
+CST reporting only runs when endpoint, project key, and auth key are all configured.
+If any are missing, the step is skipped with an informational message.

 ### Nx Serverless Deployment